knightsUCF/CarRacing/Log.md

 - rebuilding project to get rid of flashing

+- windmills in background

+- website and trailer (can work on this post game release)

 # What are the Other Core Features to Implement Before Moving on to Polish and More Granular Stuff?